Interviews

 Comments Closed

-“The Law on Income Tax is a fundamental law, and a new improved law will provide a more solid framework for the business environment”.
+“The Law on Income Tax is a fundamental law, and a new improved law will provide a more solid framework for the business environment”

 FIAA: Mrs. Paparisto, in addition of representing FIAA to the National Tax Committee in the Ministry of Finance, you have been recently elected also the Chairwoman of the FIAA Tax & Financial Committee.
 Can you tell us what motivated you to further contribute to FIAA and how do you plan your engagement in this journey?

 Mrs. Paparisto: KPMG Albania is a long-time member of FIAA and has contributed to increase the awareness of the public authorities on the tax issues faced by taxpayers in Albania.
 The experience gained through the years working for KPMG Albania and management of different complex engagements, strongly motivates me to lead the Tax & Financial Committee of FIAA in the future.
-My aim here is to contribute in the technical discussions and legislative proposals of the Committee in order to help improving the tax/customs climate and their compliance in Albania.
-I believe that our efforts as a Committee to contribute through the experience and expertise we possess, is very crucial to increase the awareness of the policy makers for the improvement of the regulatory and compliance procedures.

 Read More

-Interview with Mr. Diego Pisa, CEO at Teleperformance Italy Group and Albania
+Mr. Diego Pisa, CEO at Teleperformance Italy Group and Albania

 October 19, 2022